usmonbek-umarbekovich/amazon-clone/README.md

 # Amazon Clone

+The application has everything that regular e-commerce application has.
-Authentication, products, checkout, payment system and very similar design.
+It includes authentication, products, checkout, payment system and very similar design.